15 Minutes With… Dr. Alyssa Whitcraft, Executive Director of NASA Acres

 June 26, 2024

-By Michelle Pelletier Marshall, Women in Agribusiness Summit (This interview is reprinted from our sister publication, Women in Agribusiness Today.)
+By Michelle Pelletier Marshall, Women in Agribusiness Media (This interview is reprinted from our sister publication, Women in Agribusiness Today.)

 A geographer at heart with more than 15 years in academia as a research assistant and professor, Dr. Alyssa Whitcraft was the perfect candidate to establish NASA Acres (National Aeronautics and Space Administration), a new U.S.-focused agriculture and food security program established just last year.
 Her vision and focus on the importance of spatial thinking in global problem-solving through the lens of satellite-based remote sensing were key to developing this program, which helps understand and monitor agricultural outcomes, from field to global scales.